*SPOILER ALERT! *

 (Thanks

-of mutual understanding before Ian cut in with another wisecrack.
+moment of mutual understanding before Ian made another wisecrack.

 (That